How to Get Affordable Airbnb or Home-Sharing Host Insurance

 - Lost income risks: Your home is damaged or uninhabitable due to some kind of loss and then all of a sudden you have "lost income" because you can no longer rent it out or share it on the network until it is repaired, so the actual loss is more than just the damage to the home, it's the lost income too.

 - Criminal Activity as a result of hosting paying guests, a rare situation, but it can happen.

-Besides the above risks that could go wrong related to the guest's use of your home, all the same, other risks that can happen while you don't rent your home out can still happen while it's rented, so there is actually an elevated risk due to your home sharing activity, and this is why home insurance companies will not cover you on a regular homeowner policy form.
+Besides the above risks that could go wrong related to the guest's use of your home, all the same, other risks that can happen while you don't rent your home out can still happen while it's rented, so there is actually an elevated risk due to your home sharing activity.
+This is why home insurance companies will not cover you on a regular homeowner policy form.